Ramachandrajoshi/Yahoofinance/README.md

 # How to run
-this repo has a multiple application included. each application is inside a filder. so you have to cd in to each application and have to run or build as per your need. also we have a script for automated builds.
+this repo has a multiple application included. each application is inside a filder. so you have to cd in to each application and have to run or build as per your need.

 ## Server
 its nodejs Express server.